detach8/meter-parser/README.md

 ### Design patterns

+The application is written in a typical layered architecture, with [meter_parser.py](meter_parser.py) as the presentation layer, [nem12parser](nem12parser/) module as the business layer, and [outputgenerator](outputgenerator/) module as the persistence layer.

 For purposes of this assignment, a sample CSV output generator (as a replacement of the default SQL output generator) is provided to demonstrate *Dependency Inversion*.